We are now national

 Laptops will be included, but we aren't sure how many, and students will have to share, so if you have a laptop PLEASE BRING IT!

 Above is Nicole's second novel.
 It is the first book of her new children's book series for children, titled, The Infinity School and the eventful life of Charlie Moon.
 It depicts what it would be like to meet someone in your dreams before meeting them in real life.
-Nicole plans to give out a copy to each student once a final edit of it is released in Spring 2020.
+Nicole plans to give out a copy to each student once a final edit of it is released in Fall 2020.